 2. This wasn’t in my plan: Who thinks about how their air conditioner or furnace AT any other time OTHER than when it breaks?
 OK, so maybe when you change your filters, but then you are probably overcome by a little guilt because you know you should have probably changed them a month or two earlier.
 Unfortunately, these things happen.
 Mechanical equipment breaks.
 Air conditioners are not invincible machines.
 They are complex and contain many components.
 On average an HVAC system will last 10-15 years before replacement.
 During that time there is a high likelihood that a repair(s) will be needed.
 This is only so comforting I know.
 Especially, when the Air Conditioners break and you are left to deal with the consequences despite the fact that this disrupts your life.

 2. What’s the damage?: Now for the big one.
 What will it cost?
 There is a great cloud of mystery on this one.
 How much will this repair cost me?
 Will I need to replace the whole system?
 Can I trust the technician to do what is ‘right’?
-This is where the relationship between repair company and client can be solidified or destroyed.
+This is where the relationship between the repair company and the client can be solidified or destroyed.
 Many customers call us and ask for the price ahead of time.
 Most of the time this is a total impossibility.
 To properly diagnose and determine the source and cause of an issue takes a few steps that cannot be done over the phone.
-This mystery give a lot of power to the individual technician.
-Especially when the home owner only knows so much about the scenario and operation.
-If you are in a situation like this as a home owner.
+This mystery gives a lot of power to the individual technician.
+Especially when the homeowner only knows so much about the scenario and operation.
+If you are in a situation like this as a homeowner.
 Always ask a lot of questions.
 Get the technician to show you what he is talking about.
 If you feel the slightest bit uneasy about the diagnosis then call for a second opinion.